 Tier 5 ERS Members: View the Tier 5 ERS overtime limits.
 The limit increases by 3 percent each calendar year.

 Tier 5 PFRS Members: The limit is 15 percent of a member’s wages, as determined at the beginning of each calendar year.
-Those wages include regular earnings, shift differential pay, location pay, longevity payments, pre-shift briefing pay and top-of-pay-grade bonus.1
+Those wages include regular earnings, shift differential pay, location pay, longevity payments and top-of-pay-grade bonus.1

 Tier 6 ERS Members: View the Tier 6 ERS overtime limits.
 Effective January 1, 2018, the limitation is calculated based on the calendar year (January 1 – December 31) rather than the State fiscal year (April 1 – March 31).
 It increases based on the change in the Consumer Price Index for the one-year period ending September 30 of the previous year.

 Tier 6 PFRS Members: The limit is 15 percent of a member’s wages, as determined at the beginning of each calendar year.
-Those wages include regular earnings, shift differential pay, location pay, longevity payments, pre-shift briefing pay and top-of-pay-grade bonus.1
+Those wages include regular earnings, shift differential pay, location pay, longevity payments and top-of-pay-grade bonus.1

 If you have questions about reporting overtime, please email our Employer Reporting staff.